Cardio Exercises for Knees

 - Stationary bike; recumbent or upright;

-- Pedaling forward/backwards
+- Pedaling forward/backward

 - Pedaling 1/2 revolutions if full revolution is painful